-One way to get free Wi-Fi at home is to ask your neighbors if they would be willing to share their password with you.
+One way to get free Wi-Fi at home is to ask your neighbors if they would be willing to share their passwords with you.
 Most people are happy to help out a neighbor in need, and this is a great way to get started.

 Another way to get free Wi-Fi at home is by using a tool like WiFi Finder.
 This tool helps you find open networks in your area so that you can connect to them without having to enter a password.